CITIES-Dashboard/citiesdashboard.com/frontend/src/Components/Header/README.md

 [Header.jsx](Header.jsx) - Serves as the primary navigation component, integrating a dynamically hidable AppBar for efficient space utilization and enhanced user experience.
 It incorporates responsive design principles, adapting to device orientations for optimal display and interaction.

 - Utilizes `useScrollTrigger` for a hide-on-scroll AppBar, improving page readability as users navigate content.
-- Features a mobile-responsive menu activated by a `MenuIcon`, revealing a drawer with navigation links and settings.
+- Features a mobile-responsive menu activated by a `MenuIcon`, revealing a drawer with settings and nav links (though not implemented at the moment due to the simple design of the current home page).
 - Incorporates a settings icon, opening a drawer for theme selection through `ThemeSelector`.
 - Embeds the CITIES Dashboard logo as a clickable element, redirecting users to the Home page, with analytics tracking for clicks.
 - Implements utility functions `showInMobile` and `showInDesktop` to toggle visibility of elements based on the device's screen size.
-- Smooth Includes links with smooth scroll functionality to sections within the page, equipped with event tracking to analyze user navigation patterns.

 [MenuItemAsNavLink.jsx](MenuItemAsNavLink.jsx) - Crafts a versatile menu item component capable of executing different navigation behaviors: navigating to a new page, scrolling to a specified section within a page, or performing no action.
 This adaptability makes it a fundamental building block for constructing navigational menus within the application.